 We follow a two year rolling programme in Physical Education (PE), using the 'REAL PE' scheme of work.
 Please follow the links below to see an overview of our PE curriculum, curriculum maps for each year group and the clear progression built into this scheme:

-Our pupils have the opportunity to engage in a wide variety of sporting activities both as part of the national curriculum and extra-curricular opportunities.
 Our partnership with SASP (Somerset Activity & Sports Partnership) ensures that pupils can participate in traditional sports including football, tag rugby, hockey, athletics, mini tennis, cricket and netball as well as others such as basketball, dodgeball and cross-country.
-SASP also organise year group activities where our pupils are given coaching on strike and field sports, athletics and orienteering.

 We have good links with a range of local sporting organisations including Wellington Football club, martial arts and MP Coaching.
-We believe it is important to offer a wide range of sporting opportunities to cater for the range of interest of our pupils and increase levels of engagement from all pupils.
+We believe it is important to offer a wide range of sporting opportunities to cater for the range of interests of our pupils and increase levels of engagement.

 Our PE kit is as follows: